What makes recruitment such a great choice for finance professionals looking for a career change?

 How were your skills transferable into recruitment?

-Julien: “Coming from a Big 4 firm and having extensive industry experience has really helped me in my current role.
-I understand what my clients really want, not just in terms of the technical skills required for a role but also in terms of who would be the best fit.”
+Aline: “My studies at Solvay and previous Big 4 role has really helped me in this job.
+My experience with private equity and asset management allowed me to understand my clients’ needs, not just in terms of the technical skills required for a role but also in terms of who would be the best fit.”

 How does recruitment compare to your previous role?

-Julien: “My previous role was very procedural and hierarchical and I lacked independence.
-I today manage my own agenda and am able to meet interesting clients and candidates from a range of organisations, from SMEs to blue chip companies on a daily basis.”
+Christophe: “In my previous role I lacked independence.
+Today I manage my own agenda and am able to meet interesting candidates an clients from a range of organisations, from SMEs to blue chip companies.”

 What are the benefits of working at Robert Walters?

-Sam: “There’s a great atmosphere in our team and we make sure to socialise together outside of work.
-Your success and how quickly you evolve is based on your own efforts and achievements.
-Incentive trips are also organised each year for top achievers to destinations such as Phuket, Miami, Barbados… things like this really motivate everyone in the team to go the extra mile.”
+Christophe: “There’s a great atmosphere in our team.
+Although you’re able to work independently, you can always rely on a mentor or member of the management team to provide advice when required.
+Your success and how quickly you evolve is based on your own efforts.
+Incentive trips are also organised each year for top achievers to destinations such as Phuket, Miami, Barbados… Things like this really motivate everyone in the team to go the extra mile.”

-Julien: “I really enjoy getting to work with such driven and motivated people.
+Aline: “I really enjoy getting to work with such driven and motivated people.
 It’s great to be able to bounce ideas off each other.
-As professional as the environment is, it’s also a very social one and we make the effort to catch up with each other outside work.”
+Being able to talk to different types of organisations, allows you to see and learn things you would not be able to do in another job”.

 What does a day in the life of a recruitment consultant look like?

 Aline: “Every day is different and the first few months are quite tough as you need to build client and candidate relationships based on trust.
 After that, you get to see the impact you’re making and the added value you bring when you’re able to bring clients and candidates together.”